 - 4 tbsp lemon juice and zest, zested and juiced

 - 2 tsp salt

 - Cut pork and combine with ingredients and marinade for one to two days.

-- Remove pork from chill-chest two hours prior to cooking and bring to room temperature.
+- Remove pork from refrigerator two hours prior to cooking, and bring to room temperature.

 - Soak wooden skewers for one hour prior to cooking.

-- Cook over hot, charcoal fire until done, about 160 degrees F.
+- Cook over hot, charcoal fire, flipping occasionally until 160 degrees F - about 10-15 minutes.